AndreChaves95/Master_Microservices/README.md

 - It uses Spring Data JPA to perform CRUD operations on the database.
 - @Repository annotation to indicate that it is a repository class.
 - It extends the JpaRepository interface to provide basic CRUD operations.
+- deleteById() is a method provided by the JpaRepository interface to delete an entity by its ID.
+- deleteByCustomerId() is a custom method defined in the repository interface to delete accounts by customer ID (requires @Modifying and @Transactional annotations).

 ##### @Transactional
 - The @Transactional annotation is used to define the transaction boundaries for a method or class.